sarvan2005/flam_assignement/README.md

 Find θ, M, X that minimize the L1 distance between the observed curve and the modeled curve.

 ---
+How to Run the code:
+1)Requirements:

+Make sure Python 3.8+ is installed.

+Install dependencies:

+pip install numpy pandas scipy matplotlib

+2)Steps to execute:

+Clone this repository or download the ZIP.

+Ensure xy_data.csv is in the same directory as the script.

+Run the code:

+python flam.py
+---

 Final Result: